What Were the Effects of Colonialism?

 Answer: Freedom movements in Africa and Asia had several common features:

-• Formation of political parties, trade unions, and national organizations.
+- Formation of political parties, trade unions, and national organisations.

 Q5.
 What role did cultural revivalism play in the independence struggle?

 Q6.
-What is meant by neo-colonialism, and why is it discussed even after independence?
+What is meant by neo-colonialism, and why is it discussed even in independence?

 Q7.
 How did independence struggles change global politics and ideas about human rights?